 Landing pike through the ice is not the easiest of tasks, which is why it is important to use a strong and reliable fishing line.
-In order to help you choose the right type of line, I wrote this helpful guide on the best ice fishing line for northern pike.
+In order to help you choose the right tackle, I wrote this helpful guide on the best ice fishing line for northern pike.

 If you want to read about all the advantages of using braid for ice fishing and which braided line is the best to use, all you have to do is continue reading.

 What Type of Line Should You Use for Ice Fishing Pike?

-I have ice fished with both monofilament and braided mainline and can tell you with absolute confidence that braid is the much better choice for hard water!
+I have ice fished with both monofilament and braided mainline and can tell you with absolute confidence that braid is a much better choice for hard water!
 Here is why:

 To most anglers, the braided line’s abrasion resistance is the most important aspect when it comes to ice fishing lines.

 As you are fishing through an ice hole with extremely sharp edges, you have to use a line that can handle that constant friction, especially if you are having a really big and strong pike on.